BestTimesToVisit.com Logo

 Tuk-tuks

 The quintessential Cambodian experience, tuk-tuks are open-air motorized rickshaws perfect for short to medium distances within cities like Siem Reap and Phnom Penh.
-They offer a breezy way to see the sights and are readily available everywhere.
+They offer a breezy way to see the sights and are ideal for navigating bustling streets.

 Tip:Always agree on the price *before* you get in.
-For longer hires (like Angkor Wat temple tours), negotiate a daily rate.
-Download the Grab app (Southeast Asia's Uber) for fixed prices and driver ratings, which helps avoid overcharging.
-Don't be afraid to politely decline if the price seems too high; there are always more tuk-tuks.
+For longer journeys or temple tours, negotiate a daily rate.
+Download the Grab app (Southeast Asia's Uber) for fixed prices and driver ratings, though hailing on the street is also common.
+Avoid drivers who seem overly aggressive or pushy with their prices.

 Giant Ibis Buses

-For inter-city travel, Giant Ibis is a popular and reliable choice, offering comfortable, air-conditioned buses with Wi-Fi and onboard restrooms.
-They connect major tourist hubs like Phnom Penh, Siem Reap, and Sihanoukville.
+For inter-city travel, Giant Ibis is a reliable and comfortable option connecting major tourist hubs like Phnom Penh, Siem Reap, and Sihanoukville.
+They offer modern buses with Wi-Fi, charging ports, and often reclining seats, making long journeys more pleasant.

-Tip:Book tickets online in advance via their website or apps like BookMeBus to secure your seat, especially during peak season.
-Arrive at the bus station at least 30 minutes before departure.
-Avoid sleeping with valuables in the overhead compartments; keep them with you.
+Tip:Book tickets online via their website or apps like BookMeBus to secure your seat, especially during peak season.
+Arrive at the bus station at least 30 minutes prior to departure.
+Be aware that some routes might have multiple stops, so factor that into your travel time.

 Local Buses (City Buses)